aat440hz/RF433ANY-M5Cardputer/README.md

 ## Usage

-1. Connect your RF433 hardware to the M5Cardputer device.
+1. Connect your RF433 hardware to the M5Cardputer device and power it on.
-2. Include the RF433ANY library in your Arduino sketch.
-3. Use the provided functions and classes to handle RF433 communication and decode signals.

-## Description

-Upon receiving RF433 signals, the code decodes the signals and outputs timing information both to the serial interface and the M5Cardputer's LCD display.
+2. Upon receiving RF433 signals, the code decodes the signals and outputs timing information both to the serial interface and the M5Cardputer's LCD display.

 ## Credits